WhyNot180/UBMP4-SPKR/JOURNAL.md

 I suspect I might be able to have a master counter of sorts to process the effect and rhythm domains seperately of the pitches.

 ### May 26

+Today I received a surprise present from Mr. Lam!
+He gave me the bluetooth module I was looking for much earlier than expected *and* a bigger piezo beeper.
+Perhaps I could integrate it into my project if I have some extra time.
+In other news, I have made a great discovery regarding domains!
+The master counter works!
+I implemented this using the greatest common divisor of the periods of all the notes, however, this also results in the note not having any rhythm to it, which I need to fix.
+There are more exciting things I have discovered though!
+I realized that the effect counter effectively acts as a divisor of the waveform meaning that if I set it to "1" then I have a 50% duty cycle, and if I set it to 2 then it is a 25% duty cycle (and so on).
+This means I can effectively change the timbre of the note!
+Additionally, if I were to decrease the duty cycle enough then it may be used to change through volume as well!
+Now that I think about it, it feels kind of obvious, but I find that discovering these things on my own is still fun :p

+### May 27

+Today was a mostly uneventful day.
+The most I did was *attempt* to de-solder a header from the bluetooth module.
+The result was a module was without any header and holes plugged with solder.
+Before I finished, I had to leave for my next class and Mr. Lam said that he would take care of it for me (thanks).
+Other than that it was a pretty uneventful day.